siddiqus/expressive/README.md

     "hello": "world"
 }
 ```

-**Notice that the express app is the *express* property of the *app* object.**
+**The ExpressJS app can be used from the *express* property of the *app* object e.g.**

 ## Routing by convention
 It is easy to create routes and nested routes using Expressive.
-Here are some points:
+Here are some points to note:
   - The ExpressApp class takes a 'router' parameter in its constructor
   - This 'router' object looks like this:
     ```javascript